 To prevent this, you need to remove the lip of the pot below the soil line in the pot.
 A haf-inch (1 cm) is fine for this.

 And you need to keep the surrounding soil quite damp until the plant is firmly established and growing strongly.

-But having said all that, I think these kinds of pots are the best environmental options we have at the moment instead of plastic.
+But having said all that, I think peat pots are the best environmental option (Amazon) we have at the moment instead of plastic.